-The practice was open between 8.30am and 6.30pm Monday to Friday.
-Between 1pm and 2pm the doors to the practice were closed but the phone lines remained open.
-The practice offered extended opening hours once a week on various days from Monday to Thursday in rotation until 8pm.
-Appointments were available from approximately 9am to midday and 4pm to 6pm daily, with slight variations depending on the doctor and the nature of the appointment.
-In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.
+The practice was open between 8am and 6.30pm Monday to Friday.
+The practice offered extended opening once a week on various days from Tuesday to Thursday in rotation until 8pm.
+There was extended opening on the first Saturday of each month from 8.30am to 11.30am for GP pre-bookable appointments.
+Appointments were available from approximately 8.30am to 11.30am and 3.30pm to 6pm daily, with slight variations depending on the doctor and the nature of the appointment.
+In addition to pre-bookable appointments that could be booked up to two weeks in advance, urgent appointments were also available for people that needed them.